pydam/EmaLink/Readme.md

 # EmaLink

-A device that bridges the communication between Loop software application and Omnipon and Medtronics insulin pumps.
+A device that bridges the communication between Loop software application and Omnipon and Medtronic insulin pumps.
 This is a fork from RileyLink, focusing on reducing size of the device, improving communication range and extending battery life.

 ![Case](https://github.com/skupas/EmaLink/blob/master/pictures/Case_front.png)